maiisthebest/flower-shop/README.md

 - Show your appreciation for the flowers by liking them
 - Easily filter through the flower inventory

 This project serves as a simple hands-on experience for React testing novices.
 By working on this Flower Shop app, you'll gain practical insights into testing React components effectively, ensuring your applications are robust and bug-free.
-As a bonus, since I'm a big fan of test-driven development (TDD), you will learn firsthand experience using TDD too (woo!).
+As a bonus, since I'm a big fan of test-driven development (TDD), you will learn firsthand experience using TDD too (woo 😉)

 ## Architecture of the Flower Shop App